19-Day North India & Holi Festival

 You’ll finish the day with an Indian high tea.

-Accommodation: The Suryaa (or similar)
+Accommodation: The Grand (or similar), New Delhi

-Included: Breakfast and high tea
+Included: Breakfast and High tea

 Day 3: AGRA

-You’ll retire to bed early today in preparation for tomorrow.
+We’ll retire to bed early today in preparation for tomorrow.

-Included: Breakfast and dinner
+Included: Breakfast and Dinner

 Day 4: TAJ MAHAL